madeline-stevens/19-Deployment/README.md

 * Bucket name: cf-401-maddybucket
 * Signed up for billing email notifications, for the 1% off chance that someone gets ahold of my AWS key.
 * Added a .travis.yml file- I think of the .travis.yml file as the package.json for travis.
 It's how we want our builds to be executed.
+* Learning so much about travis and heroku........

 #### 9/14:
 * ADDED a .travis.yml file with the following: